Cherry Trail: A Story from Havenburg

 Brooke J: hey im sry i shouldnt have gotten upset. ill make it up to u when u get back. cum to my room & we can 4get about the fight xxx

-Kat sat on the floor in the alcove, playing some type of music he’d never heard before.
 She had unpinned her updo, her hair a massive wreath of wild curls around her head.
-She was wearing a long-sleeved, Bad Religion band T-shirt.
-It didn’t take a genius to know the shirt wasn’t hers.
 In a pile in front of her were a bunch of snacks Michelle sent.
-Jace dropped his pillow and backpack on the bench.
-He sat opposite Kat on what was once a vibrantly colored geometric patterned area rug, now well-worn and faded over time.
+Jace dropped his pillow and backpack on the bench, then sat opposite Kat on what was once a vibrantly-colored, geometric patterned area rug, now well-worn and faded with time.

 “What did your mom put together this time?
-I’ve missed her cooking”
+I’ve missed her cooking.”

 “Isn’t it obvious by now?
 I’m the favorite.
 Also, you need to get on board with your mom’s sandwiches.
 They’re fucking delicious.”

 Kat threw a piece of popcorn at his head, but he caught it in his mouth.
-“Show off.”

 “Oh, yeah.”
 Kat glanced down and shrugged.
 “It was at the top of my dresser.
 It’s Kyle’s.”